timharek/timharek.no/content/blog/2023-12-03-the-future-of-social-media.md

 There are conflicting studies for the argument of echo chambers and filter bubbles, but a common trait is that a lot of studies agree that the algorithms on social media aims to keep people online and engaged for the longest amount of time.
-They keep you engaged by showing enganging content.
-Angry and extreme opinions that keeps people enganged.
+They keep you engaged by showing engaging content.
+Angry and extreme opinions that keeps people engaged.

 And because we sort people into "groups" based on worldviews and find disagreement threatening, social media continues to feed us shit.
-It keeps us enganged.
+It keeps us engaged.
 It's an endless circle.

 And I keep thinking back to before I deleted my social media accounts.
 I remember I stopped engaging with content, because it made me feel like shit and that someone else were either always better or had a higher apprecited opinion.
-When I decieded not to engange with stuff anymore, just to browse, I managed to escape the need to keep up with everything and I was able to put it away after I was done, to a degree.
+When I decieded not to engage with stuff anymore, just to browse, I managed to escape the need to keep up with everything and I was able to put it away after I was done, to a degree.
 I still ended up deleting my accounts, because of privacy and taking back control of my time.

-I think we need to start looking at the Internet more like we did before social media.
+I believe we need to start looking at the Internet more like we did before social media.
 We should mirror real life.
 Keeping stuff in smaller silos.
 Smaller, separated online communities that allow people to curate their experiences instead of a single large town square.

 The communties doesn't have to be place where people collectively post and engage, it can be as simple as a blog.
-You can create engangement by having people share their opinion via email, or a mailing list.
+You can create engagement by having people share their opinion via email, or a mailing list.
 Like [Erik][erik] wrotes in his [The future of social media][erik_post]: